anjana250/comparing_classifiers/README.md

 ## Data Preparation

 The Dataset did not have any missing values but did contain 28 duplicates.
 Those values were dropped.
-The categorical columns that were
+The categorical columns that were encoded using One Hot Encoder.

 ## Modeling
 The four models chosen are: